 Similarly, Independent Tree prefers to prune oaks during the dormant season to prevent oak wilt, which is spread by a variety of beetles.
 We try not to prune oak trees between April 15 and October 15.

-Trust Independent Tree to Handle the Timing of Your Treatments
+Trust Independent Tree to Handle Treatment Timing for Your Trees & Shrubs

 Knowing and understanding the growing degree days of different trees, pests, and diseases can be overwhelming, especially if you have a wide variety of plants and trees on your property.